sanyuered/WeChat-MiniProgram-AR-TFJS/README.md

 | Date　　　| Update |
 | -- | -- |
 | 2021-03-13 | Bug Fixed: 1.
-The image of the face 2d mask does not displayed on android WeChat.
-2. When enter the demo UI for the second time, the 3D model does not displayed.
+The image of the face 2d mask is not displayed on android WeChat.
+2. When enter the demo UI on the second time, the 3D model is not displayed.
 | 2021-03-11 | New: A Face AR using "face-landmarks-detection" and "TensorFlow.js".
 Update: Replace "face-api.js" with "face-landmarks-detection", the codes of "face-api.js" are removed. |
 | 2019-09-07 | New: A Face detecting and recognition with "face-api.js". |